jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Clare and Tetley had headed off in the good weather at the morning, Jim and I were taking rather longer to get ready.
 As the slower party of the day, we had, by default, drawn the short straw and committed ourselves to a 'night train'.
 By the time we were thinking to go, Andrej had arrived.
-He was interested in M2, but as there were few experienced cavers left on the mountain top, he very readily converted to Vrtnarija.
+He was interested in M2, but as there were few experienced cavers left on the mountain top, he very readily converted to *Vrtnarija*.

 And so we were off, what a fine collection of Speleologists to be going deep with, I am caving with the very pioneers of deep exploration on Migovec!
 Jim is having to remember a fair bit of SRT as he goes, but we make steady progress to camp, saying hello to Mike & Ari at around nine in the evening.